ian-holden/webflow-concrete/README.md

 ## Webflow Design

+There is a sample Webflow export included with the project in `webflow/sample`.
+You can clone this site to edit in Webflow [here](https://webflow.com/website/webflowconcrete) to see how it is modified form the basic Slate theme.

 Use webflow to design each page type you require in C5.

 Webflow page names are mapped to C5 page types as follows:

-home.html -> home.php (if no home.html exists, home.php is created from index.html)
+* home.html -> home.php (if no home.html exists, home.php is created from index.html)
-default.html -> default.php (if no default.html exists, default.php is created from index.html)
+* default.html -> default.php (if no default.html exists, default.php is created from index.html)
-page_ name.html -> page_name.php
+* page_ name.html -> page_name.php
 _if no default.php or home.php could be created because the necessary html files did not exist, they are created from the first other html processed._

 **These special classes  must be used:**